AY2425S1-CS2103T-W14-4/samplerepo-workflow-practice/members/youngseoPark.md

 # 👋 Hi there!
-I'm Youngseo Park
+I'm Youngseo Park!

 I'm a **Computer Science Sophomore** at the **National University of Singapore (NUS)**, diving deep into the exciting world of **Game Development**, **UI/UX Design**, and **XR Interaction Design**! 🚀